Eugeniia/evgeniiagolovina.github.io/index.md

 - NGS and multi-omics data analysis, 7 years
 - Broad knowledge in biochemistry, genetics and molecular biology
-- Programming experience in Python, R, Matlab, Bash
+- Programming experience in Python, R, Matlab, C++, Bash
 - Excellent organisational, writing and communication skills
 - High motivation to get things done
 - Ability to work in team and independently